 During your appointment, our attentive team will explain how you will care for your mouth after the extraction.
 By following some simple steps, you can prevent any problems following extraction.
 In most cases we'll recommend biting on gauze to keep pressure on the extraction point following surgery, regular application of ice to the area, and eating soft foods for several days.

 What types of foods can I eat following the procedure?

 After your procedure, we recommend eating soft foods like smoothies, apple sauce, ice cream and pudding – just to name a few.
 As you heal, you can add solid foods back into your diet.

-If you would like more information on tooth and wisdom teeth extractions, please contact our Toronto dental team today.
+If you would like more information on tooth and wisdom teeth extractions, please book an appointment with our Toronto dental team today.
+Request Appointment

 We highly recommend a professional cleaning with our team at least twice year to maintain optimal oral health.